yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/comptrref-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do interfejsu, który został przedstawiony przez usunięte `ComPtrRef` obiektu.
+Wskaźnik do interfejsu, który był `ComPtrRef` reprezentowany przez usunięty obiekt.

 ### <a name="remarks"></a>Uwagi

-Usuwa bieżący `ComPtrRef` obiektu i zwraca wskaźnik do a wskaźnik do interfejsu, który został przedstawiony przez `ComPtrRef` obiektu.
+Usuwa bieżący `ComPtrRef` obiekt i zwraca wskaźnik do wskaźnika do interfejsu, który `ComPtrRef` był reprezentowany przez obiekt.